Adjunct Faculty Benefits and Services (Handbook 2014-2017)

 1. Faculty office assignments are made by the Seaver Dean’s Office in consultation

-classes should be made to the Special Programs Office at x4264.
+other than scheduled classes should be made to the Special Programs Office at x4264.

 2. Special Programs schedules the use of facilities in Tyler Campus Center (Fireside Room, Joslyn Plaza, Adamson Plaza).

 3. Other major facilities are listed below with appropriate offices supervising their use: